 Moonshine Ranch is nestled among several dramatic peaks in the southern Sangre de Cristo Mountains.
-Local landmarks Mount Maestas, Rough Mountain and Silver Mountain (named by local miners mining silver and gold in the 1800s) flank the southern boundary of the property; Sheep and Little Sheep Mountains lie along the northern boundary, and the western boundary is more-or-less the top of La Veta Pass.
+Local landmarks Mount Maestas, Rough Mountain, and Silver Mountain (named by local miners mining silver and gold in the 1800s) flank the southern boundary of the property; Sheep and Little Sheep Mountains lie along the northern boundary, and the western boundary is more-or-less the top of La Veta Pass.

 Moonshine Ranch lies in the southern Sangre De Cristo Mountain range in southern Colorado, 2.5 hours south of the Denver metro area.
 20 miles southeast of the ranch is the quaint mountain town of La Veta, CO (pop.
-800), with art galleries, restaurants, a museum, theater, lodging and shopping.
+800), with art galleries, restaurants, a museum, theater, lodging, and shopping.
 25 miles east of the ranch is Walsenburg, Colorado (pop.
-3000), with restaurants, groceries, a hospital and lodging.
-There is commercial air service in Pueblo, Colorado, which is an hour’s drive from the ranch.
+3000), with restaurants, groceries, a hospital, and lodging.
+There is a commercial air service in Pueblo, Colorado, which is an hour’s drive from the ranch.

 - Average annual precipitation: 50.0 inches